Taegan Stewart: Club career

 In 2023, she played with Whitecaps FC Girls Elite in League1 British Columbia.
 She won the league and national title with the Whitecaps.
 In 2024, she played with ASA High Performance in League1 Alberta.

 In January 2025, she signed a professional contract with Northern Super League club Calgary Wild FC.
 At the time of her signing, she was the joint-youngest player (alongside her twin sister) to sign a contract with a team in the league.
 On April 16, 2025, she came on as a substitute in the league's inaugural game, a 1-0 defeat to Vancouver Rise FC.
 On June 5, 2025, she scored her first professional goal, in a 3-2 victory over the Halifax Tides.

 International career

 Taegan made her debut in the Canada national program with the Canada U15 at the 2022 CONCACAF Girls' U-15 Championship.
 She scored a goal assisted by her twin sister on August 1, 2015 against Jamaica U15.
 In doing so, Taegan became the first Canadian youth international to score with an assist from her twin sister.

 In October 2024, she was named to the Wales U19 team for a friendly against Portugal U19.

+In May 2026, she was called up to the Canada U20 for a pair of international friendlies.